Stanley Morison: Times New Roman

 Morison was also typographical consultant to The Times newspaper from 1929 to 1960; and in 1931, having criticised the paper for the poor quality of its printing, he was commissioned by the newspaper to produce a new, easy-to-read typeface for the publication.
 Times New Roman, the typeface which Morison developed with graphic artist Victor Lardent, was first used by the newspaper in 1932 and was issued commercially by Monotype in 1933.

+He held the held the Sandars Readership in Bibliography at Cambridge in 1931 and lectured on "The English newspaper: some account of the physical development of the journals printed in London from 1622 down to the present day."

 Morison edited the History of the Times from 1935 to 1952, and was editor of The Times Literary Supplement between 1945 and 1948.

 Later career

+Morison was Lyell Lecturer in Bibliography at the University of Oxford in 1956-1957 and lectured on "Aspects of Authority and Freedom in Relation to Greco–Latin Script, Inscription, and Type."

 In 1960, Morison was elected a Royal Designer for Industry.
 He was a member of the editorial board of Encyclopædia Britannica from 1961 until his death in 1967.
 He was offered a knighthood in 1953 and the CBE in 1962, but declined both.

+He was instrumental in development of the exhibition of the contribution printing had made to the enlargement of human knowledge: Printing and the Mind of Man.
+It coincided with the 1963 International Printing Machinery and Allied Trades Exhibition (IPEX).

 Morison died in London on 11 October 1967.